co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_cart.md

   -H "Content-Type: application/json"
 ```

-> JSON returns the same responses as the examples above.
+> JSON returns the same response as the examples above.